What is Child Protection Mediation?

 We’re Here to Help Families Work Together

-Safety, support and a stress-free place to call home are things that every child not only needs, but that they deserve.
-By using child protection mediation services to collaboratively resolve disputes, you have the opportunity to reach a more cohesive solution and foster a more positive relationship going forward, never losing sight of what’s really important—what’s best for the kids.
+Safety, support and a stress-free place to call home are things that every child not only needs, but they deserve.
+Using child protection mediation services to resolve disputes ensures you have the opportunity to reach a more cohesive solution.
+In addition, this fosters a more positive relationship going forward.

 Reach out to Conflict Resolution Services at 231-941-5835 or casemanager@crsmediationtc.org.
 We’re here to help.